 NBA Draft 2018: 5 Biggest Winners

-This year's NBA draft had its fair share of surprises, although the top 3 picks went according to general consensus.
-The Suns drafted Arizona Wildcat DeAndre Ayton with the #1 overall pick, the Kings took Marvin Bagley off the board at #2 and Luka Doncic went at #3.
+This year's NBA draft had its fair share of surprises, although the top 3 picks went according to the general consensus.
+The Phoenix Suns drafted Arizona Wildcat DeAndre Ayton with the #1 overall pick, the Kings took Marvin Bagley off the board at #2 and Luka Doncic went at #3.
 All 3 of them are players with the potential to be transcendent, difference-making stars for their franchises, and there was no way any of them would drop lower than this in the draft.

 As expected, there were some winners in this draft and some losers.
 There were some steals, and some questionable picks (we're looking at you, New York Knicks) in both the lottery as well as later on in the draft.